 As the Representative of a Congressional district with one of the highest costs of living in the country, I am a strong believer in keeping taxes low for hard-working Americans.
 In times of economic hardship, the last thing New York families and small businesses need is a greater tax burden.

 Reforming our tax code is key to improving our economy.
 On January 1, 2013, I voted for a permanent extension of the Bush tax cuts for 99% of Americans – shielding the vast majority of New Yorkers from a massive tax increase.
 While this was an important achievement, our tax code remains excessively complex and convoluted.
 According to a recent report by the federal Taxpayer Advocate, “individuals and businesses spend about 6.1 billion hours a year complying with the filing requirements of the Internal Revenue Code.”
 The average individual taxpayer spends $258 in tax compliance according to IRS research.
 This is unacceptable.
 I support a complete overhaul of the tax system by broadening the tax base and lowering rates, which would make U.S. businesses more competitive in the global economy, and reduce the tax burden for our middle class.

 Below is some of the recent work I have done in Congress to provide meaningful tax relief and improve U.S. competitiveness through the tax code:

 • Fighting for Tax Relief for Sandy Victims.
 Long Islanders should be eligible for the same tax benefits that were provided to victims of Hurricanes Katrina, Rita and Wilma.
 Now that the Sandy aid has been secured, I want to see tax relief legislation for Sandy victims passed as soon as possible.
-I am an original cosponsor of the Hurricane Sandy Tax Relief Act of 2013 (H.R.
-2137), which would provide the areas impacted by Hurricane Sandy with the same tax relief provided to other major hurricane victims, including the removal of casualty loss deduction limits, a work opportunity tax credit for the hiring of workers who lost their jobs as a result of Sandy, and allowing penalty-free loans from retirement plans.
+I am an original cosponsor of the National Disaster Tax Relief Act of 2015 (H.R.
+3110), which would provide the areas impacted by Hurricane Sandy with the same tax relief provided to other major hurricane victims, including the removal of casualty loss deduction limits, a work opportunity tax credit for the hiring of workers who lost their jobs as a result of Sandy, and allowing penalty-free loans from retirement plans.

 • Provided Tax Relief for Commuters.
 In 2009 with my strong support, Congress increased the amount workers were able to put away in pre-tax salary to use for mass transit (bus, rail, trolley, subway or ferry), bringing this benefit in line with the tax benefit for parking costs.
 Over 2.7 million American families are assisted by the pre-tax mass transit benefit.
 In addition, the transit pre-tax savings accounts saved employers more than $300 million in payroll taxes in 2010, and saved Americans $8.4 billion at the pump.
 Unfortunately this increased benefit expired at the end of 2014, dropping down to $130/month instead of $245/month.
-This tax increase on commuters is unacceptable and I will continue to press my colleagues to retroactively extend the higher commuter benefit.
+This tax increase on commuters is unacceptable and I will continue to fight to retroactively extend the higher commuter benefit.
 I also introduced the Commuter Parity Act of 2015 (H.R.
 990), which would create a permanent, unified cap of $235/month for both parking and transit.
 This bipartisan solution ensures future tax relief for commuters without increasing federal spending.
 Between high fuel costs and road congestion, we should be doing all we can to encourage public transportation in a way that is cost-effective for Long Island commuters.

 • Repealed New Tax Burdens Enacted in the Health Care Law.
-In 2011, one of the first bills to pass the House was tax legislation (H.R.
-4) that repealed the health care reform law's burdensome 1099 tax reporting requirement.
+In 2011, one of the first bills to pass the House was tax legislation that repealed the health care reform law's burdensome 1099 tax reporting requirement.
 I was an original cosponsor of this bill, which President Obama signed into law – conceding that the requirement would have been harmful to small business.
 In 2015, I was also an original cosponsor of legislation that repealed the 2.3% tax on medical devices (H.R.
 160).
 The bill passed the House with strong bipartisan support and would decrease healthcare costs, cut taxes on manufacturers, and encourage medical innovation.